codex-academy/piggy-bank/readme.md

 # The PiggyBank - Ethereum smart contract introduction

 ## MetaMask setup

 ## Connect to testnet and mining

+A sepolia [faucet](https://sepolia-faucet.pk910.de/) to use.

+What is the [goerli](https://moralis.io/goerli-eth-what-is-the-goerli-testnet/) testnet.

 To use the `Web3.js` dAPP